-Wafting turquoise waters and swirling desert sands and a mighty, life-giving river hum a gentle ode in celebration of the complex and stunning country that holds them -- Egypt.
-Often considered the Cradle of Civilization, Egypt is home to centuries of famous historical events, pharaohs and leaders.
-Whether you’re looking for an enlightening experience, a thrilling desert adventure or even a beach getaway, your memories of Egypt will surely be unforgettable.
+Rippling turquoise waters, swirling desert sands and a mighty, life-giving river hum a gentle ode to the complex and stunning country that contains them.
+Often considered the “Cradle of Civilization,” Egypt reflects centuries of famous historical events, achievements and pharaohs.
+Whether you’re looking for an enlightening experience, a thrilling desert adventure or even a beach getaway, your memories of Egypt surely will be unforgettable.

-Perhaps the most famous of Cairo’s sights are the Great Pyramids of Giza on the west bank -- three pyramids built more than four millennia ago, honoring Kings Khufu, Khafra and Menkaura, set atop the Giza Plateau and guarded by the Great Sphinx.
-Of the Seven Ancient Wonders of the World, the Pyramids of Giza are the only ones that still exist.
-Nearby the pyramids is the ancient funerary barge of King Khufu in the Solar Boat Museum.
+Perhaps the most famous of Cairo’s sights are the Giza Pyramids -- three pyramids built atop the Giza Plateau more than four millennia ago, honoring Kings Khufu, Khafra and Menkaura and guarded by the Great Sphinx.
+Of the Seven Ancient Wonders of the World, the site of the Pyramids of Giza is the only one that still exists.
+Nearby, the Solar Boat Museum preserves the ancient funerary barge of King Khufu.
 Just past Giza is the world’s oldest pyramid, the Pyramid of Djoser (or the Step Pyramid) in Saqqara.

 The Red Sea & Sinai Peninsula